Info & Events:

 Cash: Email us

-Credit: Psychology Participant Pool
+Credit: Participant Pool

 Metacognition refers to knowledge about our own thoughts and feelings, as well as the cognitive regulation involved in directing a set of activities that will help control learning.
 Our lab focuses on how people use their metacognition to improve self-awareness and to guide their own learning and behavior.

 The experiments conducted in the lab are computer-based cognition, memory, learning, or agency tests designed to empirically study people's abilities to make judgments of their own cognition.
 Broadly speaking, our lab is focused on exploring a theoretical perspective that proposes people are capable of honing in on their own 'Region of Proximal Learning', and also on the metacognition of agency and feelings of control.

 We currently have three ongoing streams of research: